 Absolutely.
 In fact, if your oven doesn’t have a convection setting but you do have an air fryer, I’d suggest it.

-Air fryers are just mini convection ovens anyway and that’s why if your oven has a convection roast setting you’ll get just as crispy asparagus fries as if you used an air fryer.
+Air fryers are just mini convection ovens (see what is an air fryer post for the full details) anyway and that’s why if your oven has a convection roast setting you’ll get just as crispy asparagus fries as if you used an air fryer.

 To make these in the air fryer, prepare the asparagus spears the same way then place in either the air fryer basket or on the trays depending on the type of air fryer you have.